Rafay183/sentiment-analysis/README.md

 ## Deployment

 The web app was deployed on heroku using Flask.
-Check it out [here](https://sentimentanalysisnb.herokuapp.com).